Louisiana Issues Quarantine To Control Invasive Marsh-Killing Bug

 Quarantine "won't be as easy"

-Mike Strain the state's Agriculture and Forestry Commissioner, says he wants to make sure the invasive bug "doesn't get out of control."
-He worries it could mutate and start affecting agricultural crops, like sugarcane.
+Mike Strain the state's agriculture and forestry commissioner, says he wants to make sure the invasive bug "doesn't get out of control."
+He worries it could mutate and start affecting agricultural crops, like sugar cane.

 In essence, the quarantine limits how far people can move the plant.
 It's aimed mostly at duck hunters, who often cut pieces of cane to camouflage themselves.